brandonchastain/graphViz/README.md

 dotnet run
 ```

 You will then be able to see the visualisation in your browser by going to [https://localhost:5008](https://localhost:5008).
+Click the screen to generate new data.

 # Features
 ## Binary trees